Physics

 Advanced Placement: A score of 4 or 5 on the AP Physics 1, 2, or C exam earns college credit and counts toward the natural science common area requirement.
 Students with AP score of 4 or 5 in Physics 2 or Physics C may receive credit toward the minimum number of courses required for the Physics major or the Physics minor, or advanced standing in the physics curriculum.

-Majors: Students interested in Physics should enroll in PHYS 115.
-This is a calculus-based course suitable for students who will major in physics, chemistry, or biology, as well as for those interested in the Health Professions (premedical, predental, etc.), 3-2 Engineering, or ROTC.
+Majors: Students interested in Physics should enroll in PHYS 115 in the fall of their first year.
+This is a calculus-based course suitable for students who will major in physics, chemistry, or biology, as well as for those interested in the Health Professions (premedical, predental, etc.), combined engineering programs, or ROTC..
 No prior knowledge of physics is assumed, however, students must enroll in or have credit for Calculus 1 or the equivalent.

 Advisory Note: Because mathematics plays an important role in Physics, majors are required to take Calculus 1, Calculus 2, and Multivariable Calculus, or the equivalent.
-These may be taken over the first three semesters, but completing them during the first year, if possible, does offer some advantage going into the upper-level physics curriculum.
 Students who have already completed a year of calculus may be able to place out of one semester or more of math and are recommended to do so if appropriate.
 Please see the guidelines in the Mathematics section.

 PHYS 115